ahhh/GoRedShell/README.md

     	set timeout for an ssh response (default 300ms) -delay duration
     	add a delay to each scan, ex: 1s || 1000ms  (default 0s)
+  -exec string
+    	a single command to execute when auth is successful -startTLS bool
+      Use for StartTLS on the ldap connections
+  -unsafe bool
+      Use for testing and plaintext ldap connections
 ```

 ### Required Params